reUSD (Re Protocol) — Retail Risk Report

 The senior tranche earns the risk-free rate plus a 2.5% (250 bps) spread — currently around 6.1% APY.
 Below reUSD sits its junior sibling reUSDe (Mezzanine) and below that Re Protocol’s own equity capital.
 Losses are absorbed bottom-up, so reUSD only takes a hit if a catastrophic underwriting event exhausts both junior layers.

-The 5.5/10 score reflects a credibly-engineered RWA exposure offset by two structural realities: (1) U.S. persons cannot use primary redemption under the BVI securities exemption, leaving DEX-only exit for U.S. holders, and (2) Mainnet primary redemption pays out in sUSDe, not USDC — so even non-U.S. Mainnet holders inherit Ethena impairment at exit.
-Across 11 months of trading, secondary price has tracked the smooth NAV curve closely — early-launch dips (Jul–Aug 2025) imply ~1–3% discount-to-NAV at the worst, with near-zero deviation from late 2025 onward.
-The structural exit-asymmetry that has produced -5% to -15% detachments on other tokenized RWAs has not materialized for reUSD to date, but the setup that produces it (gated cohort + DEX-only exit + ~$28M/month DEX depth against $176M cap) is unchanged.
+The 6.0/10 score reflects a credibly-engineered RWA exposure offset by two structural realities that have not changed: (1) U.S. persons cannot use primary redemption under the BVI securities exemption, leaving DEX-only exit for U.S. holders, and (2) Mainnet primary redemption pays out in sUSDe, not USDC — so even non-U.S. Mainnet holders inherit Ethena impairment at exit.
+Across 14 months of trading, secondary price has tracked the smooth NAV curve closely — early-launch dips (Jul–Aug 2025) imply roughly 1–3% discount-to-NAV at the worst, with near-zero deviation from late 2025 onward.
+The structural exit-asymmetry that has produced -5% to -15% detachments on other tokenized RWAs has not materialized for reUSD to date, but the setup that produces it (gated cohort + DEX-only exit + about $28M/month of DEX depth against a $181M cap) is unchanged.

 Frame check: reUSD is a vault share — its target price grows with NAV, not a $1 peg.
 The right metric for stress is discount-to-NAV (NAV − market price) / NAV, not absolute price vs $1.00.
-NAV today is $1.08; the absolute-price ATL on the rendered chart (~$0.99, early launch) implies a ~1–3% discount-to-NAV given accrued NAV at that time.
+NAV today is about $1.094; the absolute-price ATL on the rendered chart (about $0.99, early launch) implies a 1–3% discount-to-NAV given accrued NAV at that time.

 What you actually earn